 8.1 Overview of M&E system at the Project Level

 A dedicated core team would be set up at the SPMU to monitor and report the progress of the project.
-M&E cell will be instituted directly under the office of Project Director and will comprise of two units- Monitoring ( headed by Manager, Data and MIS) and Evaluation ( Headed by Manager, Evaluation.)
+An M&E officer and a project level MIS system will also be constituted.